On this page

 Over the past few weeks, student-athletes and parents have reached out to NCSA with questions about the dead and quiet period extensions and how these periods impact college coaches’ ability to recruit in-person.
 We’ve compiled a list of the most commonly asked questions and answered them below:

 The most important rule to remember about dead periods is that coaches may not have any in-person contact with recruits or their families.
+While the NCAA’s rules in response to the coronavirus aren’t identical to an official dead period, they are very similar.
+Reading up on dead periods will help you understand what to expect from now until June 1.
 Learn more about dead periods here.
-While the NCAA’s rules in response to the coronavirus aren’t identical to an official dead period, they are very similar.
-Reading up on dead periods will help you understand what to expect from now until August 31.
-In short, the NCAA D1 is encouraging schools to stop conducting visits and in-person recruiting.

 In-person recruiting refers to any off-campus contact and in-person scouting.
 By advising coaches to suspend in-person recruiting, the NCAA essentially aims to take coaches “off the road” and stop recruiting from taking place at the athlete’s school, camp or anywhere else.